zfrohardt/phase-3-looping-while-until/README.md

-# While and until Lab
+# while and until Lab

 ## Objectives